apticknor/blog/README.md

   * @description: the canonical permalink for the content
   * @usage: included in `<link rel="canonical href="" />`
   * @usage: used to link to pages in various contexts
+* excerpt
+  * @description: the excerpt about the post or page
+  * @usage: displayed as the description in search engines and throughout the site when a brief summary is required
+  * @requirement: about 150 characters if possible

 ### Listing Template